-Baguette cut or Emerald cut – Which would you choose?
+Baguette cut diamond or Emerald cut – Which would you choose?

 Are Emerald cut diamonds more popular?

 Yes.
 Absolutely.
-Emerald cut diamonds are more popular than Baguette cut diamonds.
-Moreover, there is a significant demand for Emerald cut diamonds.
-For example, viewing a worldwide diamond trading network we noticed 137 x 1-carat baguette cut diamonds available, from suppliers.
-By comparison, 8223 x 1-carat emerald cuts were available during our search.
+They are more popular than Baguette cut diamonds.
+Moreover, more demand exists for Emerald shape diamonds.
+For example, from a Worldwide stock we found 137 x 1-carat baguette cut diamonds available.
+By comparison, 8223 x 1-carat emerald cuts appeared in our searches.

 Availability of Baguette cut diamonds

 Availability makes a huge difference.
 The Emerald cut comes in most carat weights.
 In addition, there are many more colour and clarity options.
 Most jewellers sell rings with baguette diamond shoulders.
 Together with wedding and eternity rings, small sizes make ideal diamonds.

 Small baguette cut diamonds alternating with round diamonds in a channel setting